elibenporat/learn-to-code-rust-baseball/articles/02 - Hello, Baseball.md

 Search for rust-analyzer published by matklad.
 Rust analyzer will assist in checking our code, giving type hints and a lot of other things that will be invaluable.
 It is under heavy development and improves weekly.

 Search for Better TOML published by bungcip.
 TOML is used by Rust's package manager.

+We'll want to configure VS Code so that it saves automatically.
+I find this is helpful since I often forget to save before compiling.
+Go to File...
+Preferences...
+Settings and then search for "Auto Save".
+I use the "onFocusChange" setting, which will auto save your file if you switch from editing to the terminal.

 VS code isn't Rust specific.
 There are plugins for pretty much every language out there.
 For example, the Python plugin has been downloaded about 18.8M times.